lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Private Functions
 =================

-These are the same as public functions but do not need to have the layer section in their name.
+Code duplication should be avoided by using private functions instead.
+Their format is the same as public functions but do not need to have the layer section in their name.
 Their description should be included in the source file, not the header file.

 .. code-block:: c